 The large majority of research in the PTSD field has been conducted on adults between 18 and 65 years of age, with less research on treating PTSD in the elderly and the very young.
 A long-held assumption is that older adults (65 years of age and older) may be less responsive to PTSD treatment, although there is little supportive evidence.
-Fortunately, this belief has been refuted by two reviews that found that standard psychotherapies for PTSD (such as CBT) do benefit older adults, with additional benefit obtained by adding a narrative life-review approach to standard CBT [243; 244; 245].
-Evidence-based treatments for PTSD, such as CBT, are also considered effective for preschool children (younger than 6 years of age), and other modalities (e.g., play therapy, EMDR) may be useful if applied in developmentally appropriate ways [246; 247].
+Fortunately, this belief has been refuted by two reviews that found that standard psychotherapies for PTSD (such as CBT) do benefit older adults, with additional benefit obtained by adding a narrative life-review approach to standard CBT [246; 247; 248].
+Evidence-based treatments for PTSD, such as CBT, are also considered effective for preschool children (younger than 6 years of age), and other modalities (e.g., play therapy, EMDR) may be useful if applied in developmentally appropriate ways [249; 250].

-Treatment outcome is found to be largely unaffected by other demographic variables, such as marital status, employment, and level of education [245; 248; 249].
-Epidemiologic studies consistently show higher PTSD prevalence in women versus men, and while the reason for this is not clarified, it is possible the difference may be explained by trauma type, with women more likely to suffer interpersonal violence perpetrated by someone they know and trust.
-However, this does not entirely account for the gender difference in PTSD, as findings indicate that women are at greater risk for developing PTSD than men even when they are exposed to similar types of trauma [250].
-Some studies of gender and treatment outcome have shown that women respond better to psychotherapy or that gender does not significantly influence outcome [249; 251].
-Other studies suggest that women respond better to pharmacologic treatments for PTSD than men, but this finding may be accounted for by other factors [252].
+Treatment outcome is found to be largely unaffected by other demographic variables, such as marital status, employment, and level of education [248; 251; 252].
+Epidemiologic studies consistently show higher PTSD prevalence in women versus men.
+U.S. prevalence estimates of lifetime PTSD from the National Comorbidity Survey Replication are 9.7% for women and 3.6% for men [253].
+While the reason for this is not clarified, it is possible the difference may be explained by trauma type, with women more likely to suffer interpersonal violence perpetrated by someone they know and trust.
+However, this does not entirely account for the gender difference in PTSD, as findings indicate that women are at greater risk for developing PTSD than men even when they are exposed to similar types of trauma [253].
+Some studies of gender and treatment outcome have shown that women respond better to psychotherapy or that gender does not significantly influence outcome [252; 254].
+Other studies suggest that women respond better to pharmacologic treatments for PTSD than men, but this finding may be accounted for by other factors [255].
 Additional research is needed to draw more definitive conclusions regarding gender differences in treatment outcomes.
-Overall, women are somewhat more likely to seek PTSD treatment than men [253; 254].
+Overall, women are somewhat more likely to seek PTSD treatment than men [256; 257].